pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 Notice trailing commas are included in the code snippet, at both the end of stage level and end of field level.

-> _There is an important behaviour to be aware of in MongoDB's shell after you paste and execute a pipeline's definition with `var pipeline = [...];`.
-The command will appear in the shell's history, and you can press the `up` arrow key to view the command and then press `enter` to rerun it.
-However, in both the modern shell (`mongosh`) and the legacy shell (`mongo`), the historic command is stored and displayed as a single line with no newline breaks.
-This makes it challenging to navigate and refactor part of the code, inline in the shell, before rerunning it.
-Instead, it is very common for users to refactor their 'master version' of a pipeline in an external code editor before pasting it into the shell again to rerun.
+> _There is an important behaviour to be aware of in MongoDB's Shell after you paste and execute a pipeline's definition with `var pipeline = [...];`.
+The command will appear in the Shell's history, and you can press the `up` arrow key to view the command and then press `enter` to rerun it.
+However, in the Shell, the historic command is stored and displayed as a single line with no newline breaks.
+This makes it challenging to navigate and refactor part of the code, inline in the Shell, before rerunning it.
+Instead, it is very common for users to refactor their 'master version' of a pipeline in an external code editor before pasting it into the Shell again to rerun.
 Used this way, there is no problem.
-Nevertheless, suppose you prefer to perform inline edits of historical commands directly in the shell.
+Nevertheless, suppose you prefer to perform inline edits of historical commands directly in the Shell.
 The `//` comments in your pipeline will cause an error when the command is rerun due to the historical version being a single line.
-The shell will inadvertently comment out the remaining part of the pipeline's code from where the first `//` occurs.
-To further complicate matters, the legacy shell (but not the modern shell) provides a little-known feature for you to employ an inline [command-line editor of your choice](https://docs.mongodb.com/manual/tutorial/configure-mongo-shell/#use-an-external-editor-in-the-mongo-shell) (e.g. `vi`, `nano`).
-With this text editor appearing directly in the shell, you modify the historical single-line version of the command before rerunning it.
-Consequently, if you are a user who favours changing a previous pipeline definition in the shell directly (with either `mongosh` and `mongo`) or via your chosen inline text editor (with `mongo` only), you will need to avoid the use of `//` comments.
+The Shell will inadvertently comment out the remaining part of the pipeline's code from where the first `//` occurs.
+Therefore, if you are a user who favours changing a previous pipeline definition in the Shell directly, you will need to avoid the use of `//` comments.
 Instead, use `/* ... */` for both single-line comments and temporarily commenting out blocks of your pipeline when debugging.
 However, be aware that it will be more painful for you when you need to comment out a block of the pipeline that already contains a single comment line._

 It is worth mentioning that some (but not all) developers take an alternative but an equally valid approach to constructing a pipeline.
 They decompose each stage in the pipeline into different JavaScript variables, where each stage's variable is defined separately, as shown in the example below: